 These days, eco-friendly practices are becoming the norm in the hospitality industry.
 People now expect it.
 Accommodation providers are now starting to consider the environmental impact on everything they use; from plastic straws to the need for lights to switch off automatically once a guest leaves their room.

 7. Creating Partnerships With Local Transportation

-Before choosing where to stay, a lot of travelers look at what is local to the accommodation as well as modes of transport.
+Before choosing where to stay, a lot of travellers look at what is local to the accommodation as well as modes of transport.
 Local transportation companies are becoming more open to partnering with hotels, which is why hotel management should look into transportation like limos and rental cars.
 Taking that extra step for your guests will increase repeat visits and gain your hotel better reviews online.

 8. Increased Emphasis On Guests’ Health And Well-being

 The wellness tourism industry is currently estimated at $563 billion.
 Over the last five years, travellers are expecting more from their accommodation than just a bed.
 They are pursuing innovative wellness experiences such as health spas, private saunas, fitness centres, as well as healthy food options.
-Growing trends are yoga spaces or retreats, air purification, in-room gym equipment, and even vitamin-based shower-water.
+Growing trends are yoga spaces or retreats, air purification, in-room gym equipment, and even vitamin-based shower water.